elastic/elastic-otel-node-example/README.md

 to store shortlinks (using the `pg` client package), and `express` for the HTTP server.

-The Elastic OpenTelemetry Distribution for Node.js is light wrapper around the core [OpenTelemetry JS SDK](https://opentelemetry.io/docs/languages/js/).
+The Elastic OpenTelemetry Distribution for Node.js (the "Distro") is light wrapper around the core [OpenTelemetry JS SDK](https://opentelemetry.io/docs/languages/js/).
 It provides for convenient usage of the SDK for Node.js.
 It works with any downstream OpenTelemetry-compatible collector, of which an Elastic Observability